Covid vaccine: Volunteer recovers after developing neurological disorder 'possibly related' to Oxford vaccine

 Out of 23,745 clinical trial participants in the UK, Brazil and South Africa, the study reports that there were a total of 175 severe adverse events reported among 168 volunteers.

-The vast majority of these - 172 - were not linked to either the Covid vaccine or the placebo, which was either saline or an existing inoculation against meningitis.
+The vast majority of these - 172 - were not linked to either the Covid vaccine or the placebo, which was a saline injection or an existing inoculation against meningitis.

-Of the remaining three incidents, one was in a patient given the Oxford vaccine and one was in a patient in the control group.
+Of the remaining three incidents, one affected a patient given the Oxford vaccine and one was a patient in the control group.

+The Covid vaccine patient developed a case of transverse myelitis which researchers say is "possibly related" to the vaccine.

 The control group patient developed haemolytic anaemia, a disorder in which red blood cells are destroyed faster than they can be made.